Near the Finish Line

 Don’t stop.
 Steady pace, or else it would roll down again.
 DO NOT FALTER!

 And here we are!
-New record.
+The new record.
 Just a little while and I can make another mark.
-There… I wonder how far away is the end.
+There… I wonder how far away the end is.

 Look at it, I can push this boulder all the way UP!

 Slowly.
 Carefully so my legs won’t slip like the last time… and many times before.
 Just keep calm and … heave-ho … and the last bit…

 Sisyphus stopped.
 He was at the peak of an underground mountain, at the place, where he never stood before.

 From the top, he could see not only Tartarus, the place where sinner suffered, but also eternal plains, where shadows of average people walked.
 He also caught a glimpse of the Gates of Elysium, the paradise for the honorable and the chosen.

 He will never make it there, even if he would be able to roll this boulder around the entire world.
 However, nothing was lost, after his task was done, he will be able to enter the Asphodel Meadows.
 Away from the cruel Tartarus, to a better place!

 Really better?
 Endless plains, full of the souls of people not good enough for the paradise and not bad enough for hell?
 Eternal life in eternal boredom, without any purpose?